AccidentByDragon/game-jam-o-ct-2025-waves/DOCUMENTATION.md

 			velocity = knockback_direction * collision_force # this telports the player rather than sliding them
 			move_and_slide()

-  i did however strike a problem in that the code to kncok the player in the direction the wave was headed teleported the palyer instantly rather than sliding them as i had intended, my current theory is this is due to using a vector2 for knockback_direction on its own is the cause of the issue
+  I did however strike a problem in that the code to kncok the player in the direction the wave was headed teleported the palyer instantly rather than sliding them as i had intended, my current theory is this is due to using a vector2 for knockback_direction on its own is the cause of the issue

   04/12.